-CM 20000 The Mission of the Church (3 hrs.)
+CM 20000 Context and Models for Mission and Evangelism (3 hrs.)

 This course provides an introduction to the church's mission of witnessing to the Gospel of Jesus Christ in evangelism and social praxis.
-Biblical, historical, theological, and practical models are examined.
-It includes contemporary developments and explores implications for the shared ministries of pastor and people.
-This course meets United Methodist Church ordination requirements and includes a practical component of 30 hours.
+Historical, biblical, theological, and practical models are examined.
+By bringing classroom learning into dialogue with field education, the course explores contemporary developments in the field of mission and considers implications for ministry in a variety of contexts.
+This course meets United Methodist Church ordination requirements.